 Today I’m going to share with you some tips and a recipe to let you in on the secrets of how to make the perfect gin and tonic.
 So, let’s bow down to the botanicals and celebrate World Gin Day with a tipple or two.

 I’ve had a love affair with Gin and Tonic for over 30 years.
 It’s my favourite ‘before dinner drink’ when we go out for a meal, my tipple to start any trip away and my ‘ABF’ at the end of a good evening out.
 Ah yes, the ‘ABF’.

 The Curious Bartender’s Gin Palace

 There’s a captivating tour of some of the best gins and distilleries in UK, Europe and the US.
 If you’re looking for more than ice and a slice Stephenson imparts some insider knowledge with classic cocktail recipes and some with a more contemporary edge, verging on alchemy I’d say.
-This book is the perfect accompaniment to a gin and tonic.
+The Curious Bartender’s Gin Palace is the perfect accompaniment to a gin and tonic.

-A wedge of lemon or lime (I prefer lime) and a spiral of zest
+Wedge of lemon or lime (I prefer lime) and a spiral of zest

-How to make the Perfect Gin and Tonic
+How to make gin and tonic

-There are a few measures you can take to make sure your G&T is tip-top.
+There are a few measures you can take in how to make gin and tonic a first class experience.
 Take your clean glass and make sure it’s icy cold.
 To do this chill the glass in the fridge and then fill with ice to the top and swirl.

 Tip: A cold bar spoon used to pour the tonic down into the glass will help keep the fizz for longer.

-If you’re feeling creative buy packs of botanicals and get really carried away but check to see what ingredients have been used to make the gin you are drinking and garnish with something that will enhance not clash.
-A sprig or rosemary or thyme looks good too.
+If you’re feeling creative buy packs of botanicals.
+Check to see what ingredients have been used to make the gin you are drinking and garnish with something that will enhance not clash.
+A sprig of rosemary or thyme looks good too.

+There are hundreds of gins to choose from nowadays.
 Here are some of my favourites…

 Tinto Red Gin